Apply for a premises licence online using the payment form below.

 You don’t need a licence for some types of entertainment, including:

 You must be 18 or over to apply for a premises licence.

-You must be, or appoint, a designated premises supervisor (DPS) before a licence will be granted.
+If you are selling alcohol, then you must be or appoint a designated premises supervisor (DPS) before a licence will be granted.
 A DPS must have a personal licence to sell alcohol.

-You must place the notice in a local newspaper, for instance the Manchester Weekly News, Salford edition.
+You must place the notice in a physical local newspaper circulating in the vicinity of the premises, for example, Manchester Evening News.
 The notice must be published at least once in the period of ten working days, starting the day after a complete application has been submitted to the local authority.
 The licensing team will notify you whether your application has been accepted as complete and we would advise you not to place the notice in a newspaper until you have received this confirmation.
 You will receive this confirmation by email and we will inform you of the date any representations should be submitted by, which you will need to include in the notice.

 You must display a notice on the premises for a period of no less than 28 consecutive days starting on the day after the day which the application was submitted to the local authority.
 Once you have submitted your application, the licensing team will notify you by email whether your application has been accepted as complete and we will inform you of the date any representations should be submitted by, which you will need to include in the notice.

 The other pages of the licence should be kept safely at the premises.
 The licence application will also be displayed on our website.